-Planting is to be utilised to reinforce the distinctive character of development within Community Facilities Sector Four.
+Planting is to be utilised to reinforce the distinctive character of development within Community Facilities Sector Eight.
 The low rise buildings should ensure that trees planted in groups are visually in scale with the built form.
-The landscape planting should encourage the establishment of a landscape canopy around and over the buildings, partly to screen the roof of the development which will be visible from Discovery Drive and Gardenia Parade.
+The landscape planting should encourage the establishment of a landscape canopy around the buildings, to soften the development.
 Landscape treatments should provide transitional space (e.g. when moving from the car park into the buildings), and create interest and contrast through careful selection of the form, texture and colour of planting.
-In addition, planting should be carefully located to ensure that visual surveillance of car parking areas, vehicle drop off areas, arrival areas and children's play areas is maintained.
+In addition, planting should be carefully located to ensure that visual surveillance of car parking areas, vehicle drop off areas, and arrival areas are maintained.